pretix/pretix-docs/docs/guides/meta/index.md

 The relative clause is at the end of the sentence.
 This makes it easier to parse.

-#### Only use passive voice when appropriate
+#### Only use passive voice in a few special cases

 The passive voice is still appropriate in a few special circumstances.
-Use the passive voice when describing a general state of things, and when the person taking an action is unknown.
+Use the passive voice:

+ 1. to describe a general state of things
+ 2. if the entity taking an action is unknown

+There is another case that looks like passive voice on the surface level, but is actually a separate phenomenon.
+This section covers both legitimate uses of the passive voice, and that phenomenon.

 The following example describes a general state of things:

 ```